InternetMaximalism/intmax2-explorer-api/README.md

 ## Local Emulator

+If your development workflow involves Firestore, you can start a local emulator:

 ```sh
 gcloud emulators firestore start
 export FIRESTORE_EMULATOR_HOST="HOST:PORT"
 ```

 ## Docker

+Build and run the project in a Docker container:

 ```sh
 docker build -f docker/Dockerfile -t intmax2-explorer-api .